 Create tasks in your task & issue management system.
 Some teams wait to be given permission by management or product owners to handle technical debt and when they eventually get their way, they have no tasks ready to go.
 Create the tasks.
 If a team isn't coming up with enough initiatives, find out what's holding them back.
 Is it lack of time?
 Is it lack of expertise?
 Is it lack of analytical tools?
 Find out & address it.

 Some organisations get so fed up with technical debt, they decide to dedicate 1 or 2 sprints solely to paying off technical debt.
 This doesn't work.
 First, you lose momentum on feature work and there will be pressure to make up for it.
 Second, the technical debt might be heavy on a particular specialty (such as backend).
 Third, you will just have to do it again after a few months.
 You'll want to keep momentum on both feature work and technical debt.
-Spread it out, always have 1 or 2 technical debt tickets in your sprint.
+Spread it out and keep up on your repayments.